sandredd/cs404.1-1/program1.md

 - Exponents (`^`)

 Some starter code is already available in order to make this task easier for you.
-The files you will need (depending on the language you are working in) for this exercise are:
+The files you will need for this exercise are:

 - `java/src/edu/berkeley/cs/app/Calculator.java`